 - India: Since 2011, 45 million incremental inquiries have been made by lenders and 299 incremental microfinance institutions have been providing data to two credit bureaus – High Mark and Equifax – which combined have 100 million micro-client records.
 This is now the largest repository of such data in the world.

-Secured Transactions: The World Bank Group supported legal and regulatory reforms and helped establish modern and centralized electronic registries in Ghana and China.
+Secured Transactions: The World Bank Group supported legal and regulatory reforms and helped establish modern and centralized electronic registries in Ghana, Vietnam, Mexico and Colombia.

-- Ghana: About 60,000 loans have been registered, for a value of $14 billion, and more than 8,000 SMEs and 30,000 microenterprises have received loans.
+- Ghana: The project has created value of financing for about $14 billion, and more than 8,000 SMEs and 30,000 microenterprises have received loans.
 That has created hundreds of new jobs.
 In terms of the type of collateral, 25% has been inventory and receivables, 20% has been household goods and 19% has been vehicles.

-Insolvency and Creditor/Debtor Rights: The World Bank Group supported the reform and implementation of modern insolvency regimes in Latvia and Mauritius.
+Insolvency and Creditor/Debtor Rights: The World Bank Group supported the reform and implementation of modern insolvency regimes in Latvia, Mauritius and Thailand.

 - Latvia: Introduced a voluntary out-of-court debt-restructuring mechanism.
 Recovery rates by creditors from insolvent firms increased 71% within five years after the reform.